Market insights

 2. Massive capital investment

-Railway construction required huge amounts of capital for tracks, land, bridges and rolling stock.
+Railway construction required vast amounts of capital for tracks, land, bridges and rolling stock.
 Similarly, AI requires enormous spending on chips, data centres, energy infrastructure and software development.

 3. Speculation outrunning reality